adamsorbie/unix_course-2020-02-14/README.md

 ```
 # Useful Example of Shell Scripting

-Now we will look at a use for shell scripts that can be really useful for you
+Now we will look at a use for shell scripts that could be really helpful for you
-(**if you are studying the microbiome**).
-After doing your differential abundance
+(**especially if you are studying the microbiome**).

+After doing your differential abundance analysis you often want to extract the
-analysis you often want to extract the sequences of the OTUs which were identified
+sequences of the OTUs which were identified as differentially abundant and perhaps
-as differentially abundant and perhaps check their taxonomy using something like
+check their taxonomic assignment using something like BLAST or EZtaxon.
-BLAST or EZtaxon.
-This is extremely annoying to do manually and takes a lot of
+This is extremely annoying to do manually and can take a lot of time if you have lots of OTUs,
-time, but luckily with a bit of BASH magic you can automate this process easily.
+but luckily with a bit of BASH magic you can automate this process easily.

-Consider that the headers in a fasta file have a consistent format, and also
+Consider that the headers in a fasta file have a consistent format (i.e. >OTU_4), and also
-that grep can take a txt file as input (use man to check this), can you think of
+that `grep` can take a txt file as input (use man to check this), can you think of
 a way we could do this?